McDaMastR/GLFW-hpp/README.md

 There are many macros that can be defined before including glfw3.hpp to configure the implementation These macros are specified in glfw3.hpp

+## State

+GLFW-hpp is currently still in progress and not ready for use in projects The features that have been implemented are:

+- Macro configurations
+- Enum classes